 “History doesn’t repeat itself, but it does rhyme”

-The Centuries Unlimited is a train that runs the cross-time rail line through seven stations in what used to be called “the past.”
-Eras connected by The Centuries Unlimited aren’t points in time any more, they’re places, and they’re very different from the “canonical history” of the line’s 22nd-century founders.
+The American Time Line runs through seven stations in what used to be called “the past.”
+Eras connected by the trains of the Time Line aren’t points in time any more, they’re places, and they’re very different from the “canonical history” of the Line’s 22nd-century founders.

-That’s where I come in.
-I’m Ruth Hunter, private investigator.
-I’m from Black Station, where the night air smells of utility fog and vaporized good Samaritans.
+That’s where Ruth Hunter, comes in.
+She’s the daughter Emily will never have, a private investigator from Black Station, where the night air smells of utility fog and vaporized good Samaritans.
 The Chicago Outfit’s got ray guns and flying cars now, and they’ve switched their racket from running booze to smuggling people.
-They got Emily’s kid, and they would’ve gotten Emily if I hadn’t stepped in.
+They’ve got Emily’s kid, and now they’re after Emily and Ruth.

-Recovering Emily’s baby means going up against Wizard John and his whole Outfit.
-Worse, it means going to my family for help.
-But Emily needs me, and she’s still my mother even if she is a decade younger than me.
-That’s time travel for you.
+Recovering Emily’s baby means going up against Johnnie Magician and his whole Outfit.
+Worse, it means Ruth has to go to her family for help.

 THE CENTURIES UNLIMITED is a time-travel/noir family saga about trust and flying gangsters.

 Changes in the English spoken since 1900 come from come from Words on the Move by John McWhorter and his “Lexicon Valley Podcast,” as well as http://public.oed.com/aspects-of-english/english-in-time/twentieth-century-english-an-overview/